 - It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
 This is not thought to be the main way the virus spreads, but we are still continuing to learn about the new coronavirus.

 - Before going out, check the VDH website to find out if cases are going up in your community and if there are any new stay at home orders.

-- Cloth face coverings do not have to be worn during outdoor activities but are required for indoor public spaces.
-You should think about wearing a face covering in outdoor settings if you will be in a crowd of people and can’t stay six feet away or if a group activity includes chanting or singing.
+- Face masks do not have to be worn during outdoor activities.
+You should think about wearing a face mask in outdoor settings if you will be in a crowd of people and can’t stay six feet away from others, or if a group activity includes chanting or singing.

 - Will you be able to wash your hands often when you are out?
-If not, make sure you plan ahead and take hand sanitizer with you.
+If not, make sure you plan ahead and bring hand sanitizer with you.
 Pack some tissues to cover your coughs and sneezes.
 Bring your own pen if you need to sign anything.
 When possible, use touchless payment (pay without touching money, a card, or a keypad).

 - Follow signs for one-way traffic down store aisles, stay behind any shields or barriers, and look for markings on the floor to show you where to stand to stay six feet apart from others in line.

-- Make sure the businesses you are visiting are disinfecting and sanitizing surfaces and that employees are wearing cloth face coverings.
-While in restaurants, wear your cloth face covering when you are not eating and drinking, and don’t forget to wash or sanitize your hands after touching the menu.
+- Make sure the businesses you are visiting are disinfecting and sanitizing surfaces and that employees are wearing cloth face masks.
+While in restaurants, wear your face mask when you are not eating and drinking, and don’t forget to wash or sanitize your hands after touching the menu.